Dubbo and the Great Western Plains

 Near the caves is shimmering Lake Burrendong, a popular destination on the Macquarie River for water sports such as kayaking, stand-up paddleboarding and waterskiing.
 The fishing is great, too, with redfin, golden perch and Murray cod all biting.
 This is a lovely spot for a camping adventure.

 A range of accommodation options is available in Dubbo and the region, from riverside camping to holiday parks, heritage pubs, motor inns and motels.
-Pick up supplies for your adventures, and enjoy holiday shopping, at either Dubbo Square or Riverdale shopping centres in the heart of Dubbo.
+Pick up supplies for your adventures, and enjoy holiday shopping, at either Dubbo Square, Riverdale or Orana Mall shopping centres in the heart of Dubbo.

 There are plenty tasty places to eat, from hearty country pubs to delicious cafes and restaurants.
 In Dubbo, try the beautifully restored Milestone Hotel, built in 1882, and the Sails at the Blue Lagoon.
 The Village Café Bakery makes gourmet pies that have won awards in Sydney and Melbourne.